qpwoeirut/2048-solver/roadmap.md

 I essentially overhauled the entire project structure for this stage.
 I also changed the VM I used for testing from an AWS EC2 Amazon Linux c6g.large to an Ubuntu c6g.xlarge, so everything is running faster.

+I had to restart the testing program twice after discovering bugs in it.
+For Stage 4, I plan to add unit tests and a procedure to run preliminary tests before running the full amount of games.

 ### Evaluation Caching
 The expectimax strategy uses [Google SparseHash](https://github.com/sparsehash/sparsehash) to cache evaluations of board states.
 To keep the memory usage from spiking to several gigabytes (the highest I got during testing was 8GB), old evaluations are put in a queue and deleted after a few moves.